Buying your home through Co-Ownership

 You choose.
 It could be any home, anywhere, so long as the purchase price is inside Co-Ownership value limits.

-The limits vary by council area and property size.
-They are reviewed every year and changes take effect from 1st April.
-Co-Ownership can advise you about the current limits in your area.
-All properties are valued by Co-Ownership and subject to approval.
+Currently the limit is set at £175,000.
+This is reviewed every year and changes take effect from 1st April.
+All properties are valued by Co-Ownership and subject to approval

 What happens after I move in?